JustA-Byte/Suspicious-Files-Labs/README.md

 1:20 p.m.: An intrusion detection system detects the executable files and sends out an alert to the SOC.

 ### Virus Total Results
-Searching Virus Total, the community score of the file is shown as 57/71 as can be seen by the image below.
-This shows that 57 security cendors and 3 sandboxes flagged the file as malisious.
+Searching Virus Total, this file has been identified as malicious, as shown by 57/71 security vendors (see image below).
+Many mark the file with the following tags: Trojan, backdoor, malicious and unsafe.
+The community score for the file shows -86.

+Reports highlight that the file contacts the following URL: http://org.misecure.com/index.html.
+As shown, the URL is unsecure using HTTP instead of HTTPS which would indicate unsafe practice and potential malicious intent.

 ![image](https://github.com/JustA-Byte/Suspicious-Files-Labs/assets/161458321/c76ad1b2-427b-4f2f-bce9-48e82ed41e33)

 Looking into the details tab of the results shows information around network connections, relations, behaviour of the malware and TTPs.
+Many mark the file with the following tags: Trojan, backdoor, malicious and unsafe.
+The community score for the file shows -86.

 ### Addressing this incident using the 5 W's